Jonathan2251/lbd/source/gpu.rst

-In order to let the 'texture unit' binding by driver, frontend compiler must pass the name of 'sampler uniform variable' to backend, and backend must allocate the (index, memaddr) of 'sampler uniform variable' in the compiled binary file.
+In order to let the 'texture unit' binding by driver, frontend compiler must pass the name of 'sampler uniform variable' to backend, and backend must allocate the index/ID of 'sampler uniform variable' in the compiled binary file.
-Driver will be triggered and set memaddr when user program call api glGenTextures, glBindTexture and glTexImage2D before shader program executing on gpu [#textureobject]_.
+Driver will be triggered and get 'sample uniform variable' by index from the array of 'sample uniform variable' when user program call api glGenTextures, glBindTexture and glTexImage2D before shader program executing on gpu [#textureobject]_.
 Even llvm intrinsic extended function providing an easy way to do code